Thank you for stopping by!

 Bio

 She recently attended the Florence Academy of Art Atelier.
-She is currently based in London, UK, and has done various exhibitions across Europe and Asia.
+Currently based in London, UK, her work has been exhibited across Europe and Asia.

 Artist Statement